datomatic/laravel-enum-collections/README.md

 });
 ```

-### 2. Model set up
+### 2. Model Setup

-To set up your model you must:
+To set up your model, you must:
-- add a custom cast `AsLaravelEnumCollection::class` with the enumClass as attribute
+- Add a custom cast `AsLaravelEnumCollection::class` with the enum class as an attribute.
-- add an optional `HasEnumCollections` trait to make query on enum collections fields
+- Optionally, add the `HasEnumCollections` trait to enable querying on enum collection fields.

-You can also cast more than one field if you need.
+You can cast multiple fields if needed.

 ```php